I can't stop sinning. Please help!

 IMPLICATIONS FOR TODAY

-If you struggle with sin and fail , you are not alone.
+If you sin and , you are not alone.
 Many who struggle with habitual sins do so believing two things: one, that they are the only Christian struggling and two, that the continual failures mean they are not saved.
-These are lies that Satan uses to discourage us.
+These are lies that Satan to discourage us.
 The truth is that every Christian fights against sin, and most of us have at least one sin that presents a lifelong struggle, a flaw that causes us to learn the same tired lessons over and over again.
 It may sound counterintuitive, but the best way to stop sinning is to stop trying to stop sinning.
 Instead, we should focus on surrendering to Christ.
-Instead of focusing on what we are doing wrong, we should focus on the reality of what Christ has already done for us.
+Instead of focusing on what we are doing wrong, we should focus on reality of what Christ has already done for us.
 By keeping our eyes on His grace and His work on the cross, we can experience transformation through Him.
-When we surrender to Christ, we are reminded that it is not our own effort or willpower that leads to victory over sin but His strength working in us.
-We can rest in His finished work and trust in His continual refining process instead of fighting to be perfect.
-Every failure becomes an opportunity to lean into His grace, grow in humility, and draw nearer to the Savior who knows our struggles and offers forgiveness and strength.
-Don't let your failures define you; let His love and power redefine you as you walk in His victory.
+When we surrender to Christ, we are reminded that it is not our own effort or willpower that leads to victory over sin but His strength working in us. e rest in His finished work and trust in His continual refining process.
+Every failure becomes an opportunity to lean into His grace, grow in humility, and draw nearer to the Savior who knows our struggles and offers forgiveness and strength. on't let your failures define you; let His love and power redefine you as you walk in His victory.

 UNDERSTAND